kesh-lang/kesh/examples.md

 ## Directives

 The core of the language is small by design.
 Any extra features must be explicitly enabled using directives.

 These take the form of a [shebang](https://en.m.wikipedia.org/wiki/Shebang_(Unix)) at the top of the file, specifying both the language version and any additional features to be enabled.
+This serves two purposes, as any **kesh** file with a shebang can be easily made executable on *nix operating systems.

 ```lua
 #!kesh 2021 (foo, bar, baz)
 ```

-This serves two purposes, as any **kesh** file with a shebang can be easily made executable on *nix operating systems.
+Binding source code to a specific version enables the language to evolve without fear of breaking backward compatibility.
+Legacy source code is guaranteed to always run as expected, using the specified version of the language.

 ### Mutation

-The `mutation` directive enables mutatation of variables and fields using the `let` and `set` keywords, and collections to be marked as mutable using the `*` unary operator.
+The `mutation` directive enables mutatation of variables/fields using the `let` and `set` keywords, and collections to be marked as mutable using the `*` unary operator.

 ```lua
 #!kesh 2021 (mutation)